content-left-bg.png

 What's the difference between home education and distance education?

 Home education means that you provide education to your child at home.
 You can also engage a registered teacher to deliver the home education program.
 Either you or a registered teacher will plan, deliver, monitor your child’s learning from one year to the next.
+Parents must provide an annual report on their child’s educational progress.
 As the registered parent, you will need to provide an annual report on your child’s educational progress.

 Distance education means that you enrol your child at a school of distance education and the school provides their educational program.
 Your child’s teacher will monitor their learning and report on their educational progress in Terms 2 and 4.
 With distance education, you supervise your child at home, but you are not responsible for delivering their educational program.